apluslms/moodle-mod_astra/astra/README.md

 - PHP scripts under astra directory correspond to pages that the user sees
 - lib.php defines functions that Moodle requires from all module/activity plugins
 - mod_form.php defines a form that is used to create/edit activity instances.
-  In this plugin, the teacher should use the separate teachers pages instead of mod_form.php
+  In this plugin, the teacher should use the separate teacher pages instead of mod_form.php (edit course link in the block plugin)
 - version.php is required by Moodle: it defines the version number of the plugin and its dependencies on other plugins and the Moodle version